keith-merchant-ibm/vpc-on-classic-1/vpc-user-permissions.md

 1. Navigate to the [IAM Group UI](https://{DomainName}/iam/groups){: external} in the IBM Cloud console.
 2. Select the wanted access group (start with: `test_team_manage_vpcs`).
 3. Under the **Users** tab, click **Add users**.
-4. Select each user you wish to add to the access group.
+4. Select each user that you want to add to the access group.
 5. Click **Add to group**.

 Repeat the previous steps to accomplish these tasks: